fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ![](../../images/7/9ea.png)

-Let's add a message for the notification when a user logs in to the application.
+Let's add a message for the notification when a user logs into the application.
 We will store it in the _message_ variable in the <i>App</i> component's state:

 ```js
 const App = () => {